ndjinga/SOLVERLAB/CoreFlows/gui/doc/index.rst

 The Solverlab GUI code is a GUI_ (Graphical User Interface) used to perform simulations with `Solverlab physical models <SolverlabPresentationPdf_>`_.

-The Solverlab GUI is designed with (Packagespy based on) PyQt5_ and Python3_ scripts files.
+The Solverlab GUI is designed with the library PACKAGESPY_, which is based on PyQt5_ and Python3_ scripts files.